 Having blocked pores is a huge contributor to acne and could cause boils, blackheads, and whiteheads.
 If acne or clogged pores are something you struggle with daily, taking a trip to the sauna might be exactly what you need!

-Being exposed to the high heat of a sauna for long periods will also make you sweat, which removes bacteria and other impurities from the sweat ducts and the epidermal layer.
+Exposure to a sauna’s high heat for long periods will also make you sweat, which removes bacteria and other impurities from the sweat ducts and the epidermal layer.
 It also stimulates the sebaceous glands found in the skin that keep everything in the skin lubricated and moisturized.

 Thorough cleansing of pores in the skin using the heat from a sauna has the potential to improve capillary circulation while also ensuring that your skin looks and feels softer.